sirimuppala/amazon-sagemaker-multi-model-endpoints-model-monitoring/README.md

   ### Step 1 - Setup

+(Note : For ReInvent, the workshop conductors will do this step ahead of time in the event engine)

 In this step, you will execute a Cloud Formation template to do some initial setup of our environment including creating:

 * SageMaker Notebook Instance: This notebook instance will be used as our lab environment after our initial setups required for setting up the workshop.